dbarj/database/adb-migration/03-evaluate-database-compatibility/evaluate-database-compatibility.md

 In this lab, you will:

-* Create a user, a directory and other prerequisites
-* Examine a Data Pump parameter file
+* Understand how CPAT works
+* Where to download and unzip CPAT
-* Start Data Pump
+* Start CPAT
+* Open and check report

 ### Prerequisites